-The OECI cancer yearbook has been designed to promote our Members and to improve the interactions amongst them as well as to foster collaboration with the broad-spectrum cancer community, stakeholders, public and private bodies, actively involved in the cancer struggle.
+The OECI Yearbook was designed to promote our Members and to improve the interactions amongst them, as well as to foster the collaboration with the broad-spectrum cancer community, stakeholders and the public and private bodies actively involved in the fight against cancer.

-The Yearbook gives a brief overview of each Member institute and their current status concerning their participation in the OECI Accreditation and Designation Programme (A&D), which was launched fifteen years ago.

-The second Edition of the OECI quality standards have been recently certified by the International Society for Quality in Health Care (ISQua).
-This label provides assurance that the standards used by OECI to survey the performance of health care organisations meet the highest international benchmarks for accreditation entities.
+The Yearbook gives a brief overview of each Member and their current status concerning their participation in the OECI Accreditation and Designation Programme (A&D), launched sixteen years ago.
+The OECI quality standards are certified by the International Society for Quality in Health Care (ISQua).
+This label grants that the standards used by the OECI to survey the performance of health organisations involved in cancer care meet the highest international benchmarks for accreditation entities.
+This is the reason why we are already working on updating the standards that will be presented soon in the Edition 3.0 of our A&D Manual.

-As the OECI President, I encourage all the OECI Members, and especially the six New ones, to enter our A&D Programme, which is leading our centres to obtain the Comprehensive or Clinical Cancer Center designation: an arduous and thorough process, which assures quality throughout the entire cancer care pathway.
+As OECI President, I encourage all the OECI Members, and especially the twelve New ones, to enter our A&D Programme, which is leading our centres to obtain the Comprehensive or the Clinical Cancer Centre recognition: an arduous and thorough process, which assures quality throughout the entire cancer care pathway.